See and Learn teaching programs are designed to help children with Down syndrome learn early language, reading, speech, number and

 See and Learn Speech is designed to teach young children to hear and produce speech sounds (phonemes), to

 language from first words to early grammar and simple sentences.
 It also introduces children to reading first sight words, learning letter-sounds and

 See and Learn Numbers is designed to teach young children to learn to count, to link numbers to quantity, to

-(Coming soon) See and Learn Memory is designed to support the development of visual and verbal short-term and
+(Under development) See and Learn Memory is designed to support the development of visual and verbal short-term and